-Global IT spending was down 5.4% last year, largely due to the volatility caused by the pandemic.
+Global IT spending was down 5.4% in 2020, largely due to the volatility caused by the pandemic.

-But, the industry is expected to rebound in 2021, with total projected spending of $3.8 trillion.
+But, the industry but began to rebound last year, with total projected spending of $3.8 trillion.

 This year, software developments have been tapped to help society do everything from building apps with zero IT experience to monitoring patients in hospitals to tracking social distancing in the workplace.

 Where will software and tech take us in 2022?
 Let’s dive right in.
 Here are the top six software development trends.

 1. Businesses adopt low-code and no-code development

 Software development is often riddled with problems and setbacks.

 Approximately 20% of all software projects fail and another 52% are “challenged”.

 Of course, the process is incredibly expensive, too.